From Counterportation to Local Wormholes

-In an optical setting, communication can be explained by one or more of the following: 1) detectable photons traversing the channel between the two communicating parties; 2) measurements carried out in between an initial quantum state and a final quantum state; and 3) an underlying physical state represented by the wave-function.
-By categorically ruling out the first two in our scheme, we provide compelling evidence that an underlying physical state, which we know from recent no-go theorems is uniquely represented by the quantum state, is what has carried information across space.
+In an optical setting, we make the assumption that communication is explainable by one or more of the following: 1) detectable photons traversing the channel between the two communicating parties; 2) measurements carried out in between an initial quantum state and a final quantum state; and 3) an underlying physical state objectively existing prior to measurement.
+By categorically ruling out the first two in our scheme, we provide evidence that an underlying physical state, which we know from recent no-go theorems is uniquely represented by the quantum state, is what has carried quantum information across space.

 Starting from the recently formulated constructor theory of information \cite{Marletto2014}, which shifts the focus from dynamical laws to questions about which tasks are possible and which are not and why, we go on to propose a general yet precise explanatory framework for exchange-free communication---motivated by an ambitious version of Maldacena and Susskind's ER=EPR conjecture \cite{Susskind,PhysRev.47.777,PhysRev.48.73}, where entanglement can connect not only regions of exotic blackhole configurations, but more generally ordinary regions of space.